timjogorman/RicherEventDescription/guidelines.md

 If the relation is clearly some sort of outcome or causation (cause or precondition) of an event, then default to the CAUSES or PRECONDITIONS reading, as they are easier to consistently capture.
-If torn between CAUSES and PRECONDITIONS, check the \textquotedbl{}special cases\textquotedbl{}
+If torn between CAUSES and PRECONDITIONS, check the \textquotedbl{}special cases\textquotedbl{
 section to see if there are special hints for your phenomenon, and otherwise default to CAUSES.

-To sum up, CAUSES implies that the occurrence of one EVENT is \textit{sufficient}
-to trigger another, whereas PRECONDITIONS only states one EVENT was
+To sum up, CAUSES implies that the occurrence of one EVENT is \textit{sufficient to trigger another, whereas PRECONDITIONS only states one EVENT was
 \textit{necessary} for another to later take place.